cycscarlos/cycscarlos/README.md

 <p style="text-align:justify; font-size:18px">

 "We are constantly prepared to remake ourselves.
-I want to motivate you and encourage you to pursue your aspirations.
+I want to motivate you and<br>
+encourage you to pursue your aspirations.

- I have been hired by more than 40 large companies and corporations to advise and support them in the development and implementation of complex technical projects in the IT field.
+I have been hired by more than 40 large companies and corporations to advise<br>
+and support them in the development and implementation of complex technical<br>
+projects in the IT field.

- I worked for over 25 years as a system programmer and IBM mainframe technology specialist.
-After that phase ended, I specialized in the areas of microwave telecommunications and electronic security systems, a field in which I have been working for over 20 years, developing important and complex projects.
+I worked for over 25 years as a system programmer and IBM mainframe technology<br>
+specialist.
+After that phase ended, I specialized in the areas of microwave<br>
+telecommunications and electronic security systems, a field in which I have been<br>
+working for over 20 years, developing important and complex projects.

- Throughout my professional career, I founded two successful startups, each dedicated and specialized in providing services for the technologies for which they were created.
+Throughout my professional career, I founded two successful startups, each<br>
+dedicated and specialized in providing services for the technologies for which<br>
+they were created.

- Finally, and as a complement to my vocation as a software developer, in my free time, I develop websites and applications for desktop computers, servers, and smartphones"
+Finally, and as a complement to my vocation as a software developer, in<br>
+my free time, I develop websites and applications for desktop computers,<br>
+servers, and smartphones"

               My complete CV can be seen in the following link: